mydafzal/ai-support-platform-backend/README.md

    ```

 5. **Run the Application:**
-   If you have nodemon installed, run the following command:
+    <br /> If you have nodemon installed, run the following command:
    ```bash
    npx nodemon index.js
    ```